Website Acceptable Use Policy Fill out the template

 • safeguard children

-This acceptable use policy can be used for a variety of different websites.
+This policy can be used for a variety of different websites.
 However, a website operator should consider whether it may need a specialist policy if it carries out activities that are regulated or restricted in some way.
 A regulatory body may impose certain requirements on a website, including certain acceptable use provisions which should be used.

-How long should an acceptable use policy last for?
+How long should the policy last for?

-An acceptable use policy can remain in place indefinitely.
+The policy can remain in place indefinitely.
 The website operator should ensure the policy is updated from time to time to make sure that the information is accurate and in line with all relevant legal provisions.

-What should an acceptable use policy contain?
+What should the policy contain?

-An acceptable use policy should:
+The policy should:

 • provide contact details for the website operator